openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

                         "0:node_name1[3 4],node_name2:1[2]{i32}->[20 15]".
   --output OUTPUT       The name of the output operation of the model.
 For
                         TensorFlow*, do not add :0 to this name.
+                        The order of outputs in converted model is the same as order of specified operation names.
   --mean_values MEAN_VALUES, -ms MEAN_VALUES
                         Mean values to be used for the input image per channel.
 Values to be provided in the (R,G,B) or